 If there’s one thing I’ve learned this year—it’s life and beauty is really what you make it.
-While I started the year envisioning travel and a bit of luxury (aka spending all my money on makeup), the pandemic brought about a different set of circumstances.
+While I started the year envisioning travel and a bit of luxury (aka spending all my money on makeup), its realities brought about a different set of circumstances.
 Turns out, what I thought I wanted wasn’t exactly what I needed.

 I didn’t initially plan to stop wearing makeup.
 However, somewhere between the early morning Zoom calls and countless hours watching Netflix—I looked in the mirror and said, “Screw it.
 This is who I am, and I might as well embrace it.”

 Lockdown made me realize, my love for beauty and makeup aside, I was happy to just be myself.
 I had so much time on my hands and decided to spend it getting to know myself again—and appreciate the person underneath the eyeshadow and lashes.
 Granted, I’ve dipped and dabbled in some of my favorite products, like UOMA Beauty's Poise Palette and Urban Decay's Wired Palette, just to make sure I still remembered how to use them (yup, I still got it!).
 But accepting myself barefaced, oily skin and all, has been one of the best experiences to come out of this time.

 While skincare has always been important to me, I used to put more emphasis on perfecting my winged liner and researching makeup launches.
 Accepting myself, makeup free, was phase one of this whole thing.
 But finding the patience to embark on my skincare journey—without expecting immediate results—is my forever goal.
 In the past, I had my fair share of bare-faced moments.
 There was early morning trips to Target with nothing but vitamin E oil on my lips and my favorite silk hair wrap from Grace Eleyae.
 But this time around, I wanted to be comfortable in my own skin to integrate a makeup-free lifestyle into my everyday rituals.